top of page

 With the film now finally completed, It was time to secure festival licenses for the music publishing rights to all 12 of Neil's songs featured in the film.
 I enlisted the help of a music supervisor, who sent a screener of the film to the publishers so Neil could 'feel' the film.

 I also sent screeners of Song Sung Blue to the Sundance and Slamdance film festivals.
 Sundance represented one of the most prestigious platforms to premiere an independent film, while Slamdance was like its rebellious, punk rock sibling.
-One was a Gucci loafer, the other a Doc Martin, and both took place at the same time in Park City, Utah.
+One was a Gucci loafer, the other a Doc Marten, and both took place at the same time in Park City, Utah.

 I was incredibly nervous shipping the screeners.
 It felt similar to dropping off one of my kids for their first day of school.
 Would the film be able to stand on its own?
 Would it resonate with audiences?
 Would it be well-received?
 As a filmmaker, I don't think I had ever felt as vulnerable as I did that day.